isabella232/api-lab/manuscript/rest.md

 ### Exercise 1.4 - POST request with JSON payload

-In this exercise we are again going to issue a REST call with a `POST` method but this time will include a JSON document that will be used to create the resource.
+In this exercise we are again going to issue a REST call with a `POST` method but this time we will include a JSON document that will be used to create the resource.

 1. Click on _1.4 POST request with JSON payload_ in the _Lab 1 - REST_ folder: